zkrising/Tachi/docs/docs/api/routes/users.md

 ### Permissions

-- Must be a session-level request from the user who owns these notifications.d
+- Must be a session-level request from the user who owns these notifications.

 ### Parameters